-The DIGARN deals with categories with high impact (A, B1) and megaprojects and serve the MARN Delegation of the City of Guatemala, for the purposes of the environmental assessment.
+The DIGARN deals with categories with high impact (A, B1) and megaprojects and serves the MARN Delegation of the City of Guatemala, for the purposes of the environmental assessment.

-The Directorate of National Coordination to which the MARN delegations belong, process the categories with low impact (C and B2).
+The Directorate of National Coordination to which the MARN delegations belong, processes the categories with low impact (C and B2).

 Other key (governmental) parties involved in ESIA, and their roles

 The Ministry of Energy and Mining (MEM), including its social-environmental management unit is a major authority involved in environmental management.
 The social-environmental management unit of the MEM has amongst other functions the task to analyze, evaluate and advise on environmental impact assessment studies submitted for consideration and the supervision and control of implementation of mitigation measures set out in environmental impact assessment studies.